getyourguide/auto-pr/README.md

 Copyright 2020 GetYourGuide GmbH.

-bulk-repo-updater is licensed under the Apache License, Version 2.0.
+auto-pr is licensed under the Apache License, Version 2.0.
 See [LICENSE](LICENSE) for the full text.